 How does blow molding work?

 In the high-volume manufacturing process known as blow molding, plastic is heated before being extruded into hollow products, which are cooled and hardened before being disconnected from the nozzle.
 Air pressure blows The plastic into shape after being placed within detailed molds.
-You can create hollow plastic products with blow molding, such as plastic containers and bottles.
+You can create hollow plastic products, such as plastic containers and bottles, with blow molding.

 What Is the Process of Blow Molding?